ChatSecure/ChatSecure-iOS/README.md

     $ git clone https://github.com/chrisballinger/ChatSecure-iOS.git
     $ cd ChatSecure-iOS/
     $ git submodule update --init --recursive

+Now you'll need to build the dependencies.
+During this process we will automatically verify the integity of each package by checking its GPG signature.
+Install [GPGTools](https://gpgtools.org) and add the public signing keys for OpenSSL, GnuPG, libevent, and libotr. *(TODO make these links to the keys)*

+    $ bash ./Submodules/OnionKit/build-all.sh
+    $ bash ./Submodules/OTRKit/build-all.sh
     $ pod install

 Make your own version of environment-specific data.
 Make `OTRSecrets.m` file with blank API keys.

 Open `ChatSecure.xcworkspace` in Xcode and build.

-Note that you don't open the .xcodeproj anymore because we use Cocoapods now.
+*Note*: **Don't open the `.xcodeproj` anymore** because we use Cocoapods now!

 ## License